nareshkv5/Kodekloud/Devops Engineer/Kubernetes/Deploy Grafana on Kubernetes Cluster/Deploy Grafana on Kubernetes Cluster.md

 - kubectl get service
 - Post that create grafana.yaml in tmp folder as below.
 Yaml code attached in separate file.
 - vi /tmp/grafana.yaml
+- cat /tmp/grafana.yaml
+- kubectl create -f /tmp/grafana.yaml
+- kubectl get service
+- kubectl get pods make sure the pod are in running status.
+- Just click grafana icon on the top right to view the grafana running status.
+- Further your task is finished.
+Please click on check and finish the task